Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Algorithms

 All in all, the recipe to estimate the graph filter via the SDR approach entails the following steps.
 First we calculate $\{\hbA_m\}_{m=1}^{M}$ from $\{\hbC_{\bby,m}, \bbC_{\bbx , m}\}_{m=1}^{M}$ using the expression in the statement of Proposition \ref{P:BQPt}, and form $\hbPsi$ as in \eqref{e:matrix_A} to finally obtain $\hbW = \hbPsi^{T} \hbPsi$.
 Next, a feasible solution $\hbb_{l^*}$ to the BQP is obtained after running Algorithm \ref{A:SDR} with $\hbW$ and an appropriate choice of $L$ as inputs.
 Finally, $\hbH$ is estimated using \eqref{e:estimate_filter_SDR}.

-\begin{remark}[SDR versus PGD] \normalfont Although SDR has well-documented merits when dealing with non-convex BQPs (and other quadratic problems), the relaxation entails dropping a rank constraint after ``lifting'' a (binary) vector-valued problem with $NM$ variables to a matrix-valued one with $NM(NM+1)/2$ variables.
-This entails an increase in memory and computational cost, since the complexity of a general-purpose interior point method to solve the resulting SDP is $\ccalO (N^7 M^7 \text{log}(1/\epsilon))$, for a prescribed solution accuracy $\epsilon > 0$~\cite{luo2010semidefinite}.
-Such additional cost could hinder applicability of the SDR approach in Algorithm \ref{A:SDR} to problems involving very large networks.
+\begin{remark}[SDR versus PGD] \normalfont Although SDR has well-documented merits when dealing with non-convex BQPs (and other QCQPs) {in applications such as MIMO detection \cite{tan2001application} and transmit beamforming \cite{gershman2010convex}, it has so far not been explored for network topology inference.} The relaxation entails dropping a rank constraint after ``lifting'' a (binary) vector-valued problem with $NM$ variables to a matrix-valued one with $NM(NM+1)/2$ variables.
+This incurs an increase in memory and computational cost, since the complexity of a general-purpose interior point method to solve the resulting SDP is $\ccalO (N^7 M^7 \text{log}(1/\epsilon))$, for a prescribed solution accuracy $\epsilon > 0$~\cite{luo2010semidefinite}.
+The additional cost could hinder applicability of the SDR approach in Algorithm \ref{A:SDR} to problems involving very large networks.
 In those scenarios, the PGD iterations in Algorithm \ref{A:PGD} can still find stationary solutions with lower memory requirements and $\ccalO (M N^3)$ complexity per iteration.
-While nothing can be said a priori on the quality of the aforementioned stationary points, the more costly SDR-based solutions offer quantifiable approximation guarantees as asserted in Theorem \ref{theorem:approximation}. \end{remark}
+While nothing can be said a priori on the quality of the aforementioned stationary points, the more costly SDR-based solutions offer quantifiable approximation guarantees as asserted in Corollary \ref{C:approximation}. {Even though the focus here is not on pushing algorithmic scalability to the limit, the recovery performance of the proposed methods could serve as benchmark for faster (possibly randomized) algorithms that can handle larger graphs.
+Since the desired solution of \eqref{e:opt_prob_QP_SDR} has rank one, we envision future algorithmic improvements using large-scale SDP solvers based on e.g., the Burer-Monteiro factorization~\cite{Burer2003}.} \end{remark}